-Over the years, I have read that humans only first notice their hair loss when around one-half of existing scalp hair has disappeared.
-I am not sure if this is a proven fact, and it does seem hard to believe.
+It is said that humans first notice their scalp hair loss only after one-half of existing head hair has disappeared.
+I am not sure if this is a proven fact.
 I would have guessed that one would notice significant hair loss even after one-quarter of ones locks have disappeared.
 The normal rate of daily hair loss varies significantly from person to person.

 In any event, that got me thinking as to how many hairs there are on an average human head?
 It seems like the answer is surprisingly easy to find, and researchers are in general agreement about the statistics.

-On average, a human scalp measures 120 square inches.
+A typical human scalp measures 120 square inches (774 square cm).
 According to Harvard Biological Numbers database, The color of your hair makes a difference as to how many strands are on your head:

 - If you are a blonde, you likely have the most hair at birth at around 150,000 follicles.